Explore health content from A to Z.

 You must have tried to lose weight by other means.

-The goal of bariatric surgery is to help you lose over half of your excess weight.
+The goal of bariatric surgery is to help you lose over half of your excess weight (the number of pounds over your estimated normal body weight).
 This can improve or prevent health problems.
 This surgery is not done for cosmetic reasons.
 Keep in mind that:

 Other weight-loss methods should be tried first.
+Lifestyle changes, behavioral modifications, and prescription medicines are initial options.
 Surgery is only an option if other methods don’t work.

 Surgery is meant to be permanent.
 You will need to change how you eat for the rest of your life.